Post

 • Recalls: None Found

-• Description/Symptoms: This issue can cause a loss of power, decreased fuel economy, and a sulfur smell from the exhaust.
+• Description/Symptoms: Check engine light illuminated (typically codes P0420 or P0430 indicating catalyst system efficiency below threshold), decreased fuel economy, and potentially a sulfur smell from the exhaust.

 • Recalls: None Found